Shrinkhal01/CHATBOT-LLama-2/README.md

 # Ollama Chatbot

-Ollama Chatbot is a responsive web application that allows users to interact with an AI-powered bot using Flask, HTML, CSS, and jQuery.
-The bot is powered by the Ollama Llama 2 model for generating responses.
+The Ollama Chatbot is an AI-powered web application that facilitates real-time interaction with users.
+Using the advanced Ollama Llama 2 model, this chatbot is built with Flask for the backend and HTML, CSS, and jQuery for a responsive and user-friendly interface.
+It supports instant messaging, chat history, and can be customized with additional data to answer specific questions, making it ideal for various applications, including educational support.

+Languages Used:
 ## Features

 - Real-time Messaging: Instantaneous chat interaction with the bot.